From Human Resources

 - 8. Homeowners must complete the sale of their old home and purchase of their new home within 12 months of the effective date of transfer to be eligible to receive services and reimbursements associated with the sale or purchase of homes.

 - 9. Employees will receive a one-time lump sum payment based on their new base salary on the effective date of their transfer.
 This lump sum is intended to assist with the increased tax liability the employee will have related to some of the services and reimbursements provided during the move.
-Base salary does not include the temporary relocation increase noted in paragraph 4, above, or cost of living or other increases the employee might receive before the move is complete.
-This lump sum payment should be paid to the employee during the calendar year in which the employee’s move is completed, provided the employee is still working for the department.
+Base salary does not include the temporary relocation increase noted in paragraph 4 above, or cost of living or other increases the employee might receive before the move is complete.
+This lump sum payment should, if possible, be paid to the employee during the calendar year in which the employee’s move is completed, provided the employee is still working for the department.

 - 10. Employees should be given a copy of MoDOT Personnel Policy 2000 and a copy of the Employee Relocation Handbook at the time of the job offer, if relocation may be required.
 The handbook gives a description of services provided as well as the terms and conditions for the home selling/buying process, including the home eligibility criteria for the TPA process.
 Employees can also visit the TPA’s website noted in the handbook for additional information.